lyrarosier/PFSolver/README.md

-# PFSolver - Puzzle Game
+# Pocket Frogs - Puzzle Game

-this is a small little thing i made to solve the frog puzzle since it was making me mad.
+this is a little thing i made to solve the frog puzzle since it was making me mad.

 ---